CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 cd "$(dirname "$0")"
 dotnet Resources/Binaries/UniversalGL/clientogl.dll "$@"
+# dotnet Resources/BinariesNET8/UniversalGL/clientogl.dll "$@" # if you want to use .NET 8
 ```

 3. **OPTIONAL** Add these entries in `[Settings]` (fill with your required/forbidden mod files):